Our podiatrists treat the full range of toe, foot, ankle and knee problems as shown by the list below – whatever’s troubling you we are here to help!

 We treat all of the following:How we treat

 Initial appointments will include a full medical history, assessment and, as far as possible, treatment (although we can’t always fix long standing problems in just one session!)

 As part of your assessment we will also design a personal treatment plan for you to follow.
 We work hard to try and find an approach that will meet your needs and lifestyle in an effort to give you the best possible results within the constraints of what you might realistically be able to achieve.
 We know there’s no point suggesting a plan that relies on complete rest for someone on their feet all day at work!

-We will therefore work with you to restore and maintain comfort, function, and a great appearance to your feet as soon as possible.
+We will therefore explain your options and help you choose a solution you are comfortable with to restore and maintain comfort, function, and a great appearance to your feet as soon as possible.
 Our staff will advise you on all aspects of your treatment from tips to prevent the spread of infections and exercises you can do at home to (where appropriate) surgery, medications, physical therapy and/or the use of custom made orthotics for treatment of your foot problems.

-For ingrown or ingrowing toenails we will try to resolve the problem without surgery where the problem is caught early enough but in more severe cases we can provide nail surgery under local anaesthetic.
+For ingrown or ingrowing toenails we will try to resolve the problem without surgery.
+This is usually possible where the problem is brought to us early enough but in more severe cases we can provide nail surgery under local anaesthetic.
 As ingrowing toenails often lead to other problems such as infections and changes in posture or walking pattern (contributing to hard skin or knee pain) we will work with you to decide the best form of treatment and look to prioritise the most urgent problem.